-The hedging reserve is used to record gains and losses on a hedging instrument in a jointly controlled entity cash flow hedge that are recognised directly in equity, as described in note 1(g)(i).
+The hedging reserve is used to record gains and losses on a hedging instrument in a joint venture cash flow hedge that are recognised directly in equity, as described in note 1(f).

-Amounts are recognised in the statement of comprehensive income when the associated hedged transaction affects profit or loss.
+Amounts are recognised in the statement of profit or loss and other comprehensive income when the associated hedged transaction affects profit or loss.